DOritiPoliTO/Escape-Room/README.md

 - Text effects such as drop shadows and glow
 - Billboard rendering with transparency
 - Render to texture technique

+**Note**

+Some media files (specifically textures, models and videos) necessary to build this project are not present in this repository and are not available anywhere else.
+However, if you want to use only the renderer, you can find it, and all you need to build it (except for the external libraries), in this [repository](https://github.com/DamianoOriti/OpenGL-Renderer).

 ### Other Features: